Bluesheep33/Palcord/README.md

 ###### Set up the palworld api:
 - For the palworld server api to work, you need to set `RESTAPIEnabled` in the DefaultPalworldSettings.ini to `true`
-- If you already ran PalServer.sh once, then first stop the server, and then you should copy everything from the DefaultPalworldSettings.ini to the PalWorldSettings.ini file
+- If you already ran the server once, then first stop the server, and then you should copy everything from the DefaultPalworldSettings.ini to the PalWorldSettings.ini file
   - This PalworldSettings.ini file can be found under `Pal/Saved/Config/LinuxServer/`
   - Start the palworld server again after changing the .ini file